Clarisse (given name)

-Clarisse is a female given name borrowed from French, derived from the Italian and Latin name Clarissa.
+Clarisse is a female given name borrowed from French, derived from the Italian and Latin name Clarissa, originally denoting a nun of the Roman Catholic Order of St. Clare.
 It is a combination of St. Clare of Assisi's Latin name Clara (originally meaning "clear" and "bright") and the suffix -issa, equivalent to -ess.
-Clarice is an anglicization of Clarisse and there are numerous cognate names, including Clara, Clare, and Claire as well as the surnames Sinclair and St. Clair.
+Clarice is an anglicization of Clarisse and there are numerous cognate names, including Clara, Clare, and Claire.
 Notable people and characters with the name include: